-In study released in 1978, 9-inch to 3-inch sphere ratio measurements at 13 locations at the TA-55 Plutonium Facility yielded ratios that indicate an average neutron energy of approximately 200 keV (Blackstock et al. 1978).
+In a study released in 1978, 9-in. to 3-in. sphere ratio measurements at 13 locations at the TA-55 Plutonium Facility yielded ratios that indicated an average neutron energy of approximately 200 keV (Blackstock et al. 1978).
 The mean value of the ratio was 0.57, with a standard deviation of 35%.
 This result was thought to possibly explain why few neutron exposures had been observed using NTA film at this facility, because NTA film cannot detect neutrons with energies less than about 700 keV.

 Multisphere neutron spectroscopy methods were applied to measure representative working fields in the LANL Plutonium Facility in 1993 (Harvey and Hajnal 1993).
 Work in this facility has involved Pu and Pu.
-Figure 6-5 shows the neutron spectrum measured during the hydrofluorination of PuO2, Figure 6-6 shows the spectrum of the ball milling process with Pu, and Figure 6-7 shows the spectrum of the SNM storage vault.
+Figure 6-5 shows the neutron spectrum measured during the hydrofluorination of PuO2, Figure 6-6 shows the spectrum of the ball milling process with Pu, and Figure 6-7 shows the spectrum of the Special Nuclear Material (SNM) storage vault.